gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 ### `entity_selector(selector)`

-Returns entities satisifying given vanilla entity selector.
+Returns entities satisfying given vanilla entity selector.
 Most complex among all the methods of selecting entities, but the most capable.
 Selectors are cached so it should be as fast as other methods of selecting entities.
 Unlike other entities fetching / filtering method, this one doesn't guarantee to return entities from current dimension, since selectors can return any loaded entity in the world.